 Both furnished and unfurnished accommodation is available in Poland, although unfurnished options are more common.
 Standard appliances such as a stove, refrigerator and dishwasher are often supplied, but air conditioning is rare in Polish apartments.

 Finding accommodation in Poland

 Expats looking for an apartment or a house in Poland can find property listings online or in daily Polish newspapers.
-However, for expats unable to speak Polish, this may be a difficult task and they may want to acquire the services of a real estate agent.
+However, for expats unable to speak Polish, this may prove tricky and they may want to acquire the services of a real-estate agent.
 Once a lease is secured, agents usually require a fee equivalent to at least a month’s rent for their services.

 Renting property in Poland

 Expats need to act fast after they find a suitable property as the rental market is quite competitive.

 Prospective tenants usually need to provide proof of employment, ID and bank statements to secure a lease in Poland.
 The landlord and rental agencies will then review applications before choosing a tenant they think is the best fit.